Kiteretsu77/FAST_Anime_VSR/README.md

 <!-- 1. run "python mass_production.py" to process all videos inside a folder (needed to edit input_dir && store_dir)
    run "python main.py" to process just one single file (edit input and output directory in config.py by inp_path && store_dir) [**This mode doesn't use any multiprocessing**, so it's **much slower than mass_production.py**]
-    (Wait me to update parallel.py) -->
+    (Wait for me to update parallel.py) -->

-# Several things to be aware of:

 # Future Works:
-1. Support Real-ESRGAN ()
+1. Support Real-ESRGAN (Will refactor a lot of codes) && I also want to publish a smaller RRDB Network (with 7 blocks instead of 23 blocks) I trained.
 1. Provide PSNR && Visual Quality report in README.
-1. Provide all repository in English.
+1. Provide all repositories in English.
-1. Record a video for how to install TensorRT from scratch
+1. Record a video on how to install TensorRT from scratch.

 # Disclaimer:
-1. The sample image under tensorrt_weight_generator is just for faster implementation, I don't have copyright for that one.
+1. The sample image under tensorrt_weight_generator is just for faster implementation, I don't have a copyright for that one.
 All rights are reserved to their original owners.
 1. My code is developed from Real-CUGAN github repository (https://github.com/bilibili/ailab/tree/main/Real-CUGAN)